 The Economics of Happiness

-To initiate discussion and inspire local initiatives we encourage everyone to host a community screening of ‘The Economics of Happiness’ or our other films.
+To initiate discussion and inspire local initiatives we encourage everyone to host a community screening of our films and short videos.

 This guide expands on the arguments made in The Economics of Happiness film, and points to a wealth of resources for further learning, reflection and action.
 This is invaluable for community screenings.